 Everyone knows that Scotland is the home of golf and of course there are many famous courses - even one owned by Donald Trump!
 But what many golfers don’t know is that the beautiful Scottish Islands and Peninsulars on the west coast have some amazing courses with incredible scenery.
-From millionaire owned courses on the Island of Jura to the rough links and machair courses on the Isle of Mull and Colonsay.

 We have put together a wonderful Inner Hebridean eight or ten night cruise, starting from Oban, that visitors can enjoy.
 In most places golfing parties can enjoy a visit to a whisky distillery as well as a game of golf but we would suggest that the distillery visit is after the game!

 We can customise an itinerary but recommend the following cruise that starts in Oban.
 Here you can visit the Oban distillery and play the 18 hole Glencruitten Golf Club which is a wild-life rich, picturesque, challenging course situated in beautiful parkland.
 For the less energetic there are three nearby, nice 9 hole courses at either Dalmally, Taynuit or Dragon’s Tooth.

 Then we can sail the spectacular Sound of Luing to West Loch Tarbet on the Mull of Kintyre Peninsular.
 On the Kintyre Peninsular there are two, world-famous, golf course.
 The Machrihanish golf course was laid out by the legendry “Old Tom Morris” in 1879.
 It is one of the best link courses in the world with its infamous first hole that has to be played over the Atlantic Ocean.
 The Machrihanish Dunes Course is equally world renown and, although a modern links course, is based upon how golf was played in the “old days”.
 Visits to either of these golf courses can be paired with a visit to one of Campbeltown’s famous whisky distilleries.